bytebeamio/uplink/examples/rpi/updates/README.md

 ## Uploading the update to Bytebeam Cloud
 From the Bytebeam cloud, updates can be easily installed in few simple steps.
-The update file is typically a tar archive(update.tar.gz) with a script(called update.sh) and other files.
+The update file is typically a tar archive(update.tar.gz) with a script(called updater) and other files.
 These are the types of updates that are currently supported.
 * [**app_update**](app_update/) -  Installs the application binary to the specified location